charlottebrf/Gilded-Rose-Tech-Test/README.md

 4. Separate Item class into it's own file & spec.
 Update GildedRose class to receive this as an injected class to better decouple these two separate classes.

+5. Take one of the factors that lowers the item value, e.g.  Once sell by date is passed - quality degrades twice as fast.

+6. Try to follow the thread of this item going through the whole method.

+7. Repeat this for all of the factors which lower the requirements.

+8. Another approach could be to look for repetition.
+Try to spot the

 # My Future Approach with more time